nishachoudhary05/TwinMind-copilot/README.md

 ## Tradeoffs & Decisions

 **Client-side API calls vs. backend proxy**
 All Groq calls go directly from the browser.
 This eliminates server cold starts and keeps latency low.
-The tradeoff is that the API key lives in localStorage — acceptable for a personal tool, not for a multi-user product.
+The tradeoff is that the API key lives in localStorage, acceptable for a personal tool, not for a multi-user product.

 **30-second audio chunks**
 MediaRecorder stops every 30 seconds, the chunk is sent to Whisper, then suggestions refresh.
 Shorter chunks (10s) would feel more responsive but increase API calls and cost.
 30s is the sweet spot for conversational context.

 **No `response_format: json_object`**
-The Groq `openai/gpt-oss-120b` model was unreliable with forced JSON mode — it returned empty responses.
+The Groq `openai/gpt-oss-120b` model was unreliable with forced JSON mode, it returned empty responses.
 Instead, the prompt instructs JSON output and the parser uses regex extraction + partial salvage to handle truncated or wrapped responses gracefully.

 **Zustand over Redux/Context**
 No boilerplate, works outside React components (needed for `setState` inside async callbacks), and persists settings to localStorage in one line.